Staff

 Programming Assistants

 Rachel Pitkin is a PhD student in US History at The Graduate Center, CUNY.
-Her current research interests include public and social history, the development of social welfare, and women, gender and sexuality in the twentieth century United States.
+Her current research interests include public and social history, the development of social welfare, and women and gender in the twentieth century United States.
 Rachel holds MA degrees in History and in Museum Studies, and has a background in education, teaching History and Social Studies.
 She is originally from Buffalo, New York, and her spare time is spent road-tripping throughout New York State.

 Andrew J. Lang is a PhD Candidate in US History at The Graduate Center, CUNY.
 His dissertation studies the antislavery movement, organized opposition to racial discrimination, and popular political conflict in the US between the American Revolution and the Civil War.
 His research especially focuses on the way the politics of slavery shaped and was shaped by electoral and legislative struggles over ideas of equal rights, political equality, equal citizenship, and practices of African American political participation.
 He is a graduate of Marian University in Wisconsin and has taught history courses at Queens College.